Azure/homebrew-azd/README.md

 # Homebrew Tap for Azure Developer CLI

+## Report an issue

+If you encounter issues with this tap, [open an issue in the main Azure Developer CLI repo](https://github.com/Azure/azure-dev/issues/new/choose) for faster response and to ensure that your issue receives attention.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a